 Original Diary entry: The Fourth of July 4/7/11 working @ Malthouse with Petey & Halena.
 1) Victory ‘Hop Wallop’ IPA ÷ 2 with Kim, who shouted for the occasion.
 8.5% 355ml nicely pale + hazy.
 Big nose, blunter fruit salad cf. Hop Wired etc., nice big bitter sting, but not lingeringly so.
 So kind [of] like Punk, in that see-saw 2) Brewaucracy ‘Punkin Image Ltd.’ with Annika’s pumpkin pie!
 Which is hardly-usual for the Fourth, but this is the other hemisphere.
 Both were delicious + smooth.
 So my Pumpkins are Pig Food stance doesn’t apply to pie or beer, it seems.
 3) Yeastie Boys ‘Her Majesty 2011’ with Haitch, Amy, Shannon, Annika + Kim — some of my favourite beer-geeky women!
 Total colour / weight inversion from 2010, but still Belgian & Odd.
 Light, dry, fruity — peachy, I thought.
 But what do I know?
 4) Anchor Porter.
 Well, that was the plan.
 I forgot it until the next night.
 Such a fucking marvellous thing.
 Rich + fabulous.

+1: Much to the consternation of geeks and just-plain-decent-thinking people alike; we know you can be perfectly sexy with your still hair up and your glasses still on.
 2: I’ve been enjoying the increased topicality of posting closer to the day I actually drink a beer, but I’m resolved not to let those beers that I had to vault right over languish unpublished forever.
 I’ll try and make one calendar year the high-point of my slothful delay, switching back-and-forth between historical and current posts as I go — but leaving that mind-breaking back-dating scheme I formerly used entirely to its retirement.
+3: Depending on your linguistic heritage, knowledge of Antipodean slang terms, and/or the state of local trademark law.